diana-hep/oamap/README.md

 The data are loaded on demand by proxies.
 List proxies like `events` yield event records when requested by square brackets and event records yield their contents when requested by attributes.
 If the arrays are in a Numpy file or a memory-mapped file, they won't be loaded if not needed.
 In fact, a memory-mapped file can be many times larger than your computer's memory and still be accessible on demand.

+This little loop iterates over all muons in all events and adds up their momenta.
+Arbitrarily complex loops are possible, including cross-references between two structures, but non-sequential access is usually slower than sequential (for the normal disk-paging and CPU-caching reasons).

 ```python
 import math